Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.12 (Java) / 1.20.x (Bedrock) |

-Restricts crafting to only recipes previously discovered by the player.
-By default, any item can be created even without "unlocking" its recipe in the recipe book.
+Restricts crafting to only the recipes previously discovered by the player.
+By default, any item can be created even without having "unlocked" its recipe in the book.
 Ideal for encouraging exploration and gradual learning.

 /gamerule doLimitedCrafting true